03 December, 2025

 • The current address isn’t good for your brand image.

-When you move the company to another city but stay in the same part of the UK - for example, when moving within England - the change of company address will follow the standard procedure.
+When you move the company to another city but stay in the same part of the UK—for example, when moving within England or Wales—the change of company address will follow the standard procedure.

-But if you move to a different jurisdiction, let’s say, from England to Scotland, you can’t simply change a limited company address without re-incorporating it first.
-Your company needs to be incorporated in the same region as your new address - England & Wales, Scotland, or Northern Ireland.
+However, if you move to a different jurisdiction, let’s say, from England to Scotland, you can’t simply change a limited company address without re-incorporating it to a Scottish address first.
+Your company needs to be incorporated in the same region as your new address—the regions are England & Wales, Scotland, and Northern Ireland.

 This process is the same as converting one business into another and involves: